koonimaru/omniplot/README.md

 tools that allow users to draw complex plots, such as a scatter plot with PCA and loadings or clustering analysis in one liner.

 ## Install
+omniplot best works with python3.8.
+But, greater python versions may be OK.
+Please try installation with conda, if something wrong with pip installation.

 ```bash
 pip install cython
 git clone https://github.com/koonimaru/omniplot.git